varajala/microtest/docs/fixtures.md

 [Wikipedia](https://en.wikipedia.org/wiki/Test_fixture) defines a test fixture in the following way:
 >"A test fixture is an environment used to consistently test some item, device, or piece of software."

-In software testing this means setting up a reproducible environment for a set of tests to be executed in and doing the appropriate cleanup actions after the testing.
+In software testing this means:

+  - setting up a reproducable environment for a set of tests to be executed in
+  - execution of these tests
+  - doing appropriate cleanup actions after the testing

 Here's an example how microtest allows you to setup certain conditions before executing any tests inside a module: